Mikhus/go-docker/README.md

 `Makefile` provides a basic command set to automate local and docker builds of microservice.

+With current docker build implementation it results into `11.1 MB` image size production, which includes `5.3 MB` pre-built go binary inside.

+**Is it possible to have less?**

 Author would be greatly appreciated for any suggestions and contributions of further optimizations and improvements to this example.